microsoft/CyberBattleSim/README.md

 ﻿# CyberBattleSim

+> April 8th, 2021: See the [announcement](https://www.microsoft.com/security/blog/2021/04/08/gamifying-machine-learning-for-stronger-security-and-ai-models/) on the Microsoft Security Blog.

 CyberBattleSim is an experimentation research platform to investigate the interaction of automated agents operating in a simulated abstract enterprise network environment.